Logo Process – Tamara Kauffman Interior Design Identity Development

 Still no where near a logo, but this is all about exploration.
 What you see above is the equivalent to some sketches.
 After playing with these solid forms, things started to happen.

 As you can see, the solid shapes started taking on a more dimensional quality, which lead me to think about ‘space’ opposed to just a flat mark.
-It seemed to make sense that the logo should convey the very elements of Tamara’s trade, buildings, walls, units etc. So from playing with a rather odd shapped angled ‘T/K’, I ended up with what is best described as a wall partition, an outside wall and inside wall.
+It seemed to make sense that the logo should convey the very elements of Tamara’s trade, buildings, walls, units etc.

-It was this progress that got me all excited.
-Suddenly the idea of just initials evaporated and the sense that there was something far more detailed and relevant was really exciting.
 I still had no idea how it would work out at this stage, but I got the sense I was definitely on the right track.
 This was mostly down to the list of descriptive words that Tamara came up for me.
 They planted the seeds in my head.

 Phase 4

-So this is where things started to get more interesting for me, but also took a slight detour from my usual self restrained need to keep things simple.
 I started playing with gradients, colour and what not.
 But the process was useful, even if I knew in the back of my head, the end result had to be less coloruful and less detailed.

 As with any brainstorming or sketching, ideas that seem irrelevant help you form new ideas and new directions.
 So it’s important to keep in mind that nothing is a waste of time, it might seem so at the time, but it’s a process of experimentations and evolution.

-You can see how the design is evolving,
+You can see how the design is evolving.

 I started out with a rather solid looking angled T, I have so far ended up with a colourful icon.
 I certainly didn’t plan for this to happen, so shows the value of having patience in this process, even if it’s still off base.

 The question was how could I simplify the essence of a building or room, whilst still retaining a sense of perspective and depth, but without using colour and gradients?
-The next stage seemed to just happen, more experimentation until I stumbled on something more concrete.

 Phase 5